tiwaribytez/WordPress-on-ECS/README.md

-#🚀 Deploy a WordPress and MySQL multitier application on AWS ECS using AWS Fargate (i.e Serverless)🚀
+# Deploy a WordPress and MySQL multitier application on AWS ECS using AWS Fargate (i.e Serverless)

 🚀Step 1: Navigate to the ECS service.